Mirra Alfassa: First meetings with Sri Aurobindo and Japan

-On the insistence of the British in 1915, Richard was ordered to move out of Pondicherry.
-After an unsuccessful attempt to stay, both Mirra and Richard left for Paris on 22 February 1915.
-After a few years, Richard was ordered to promote French trade in Japan (which was then an ally of France and Britain) and China.
-Mirra left for Japan along with Richard, never to return to Paris again.
+In 1915, at the insistence of the British, Richard was withdrawn from Pondicherry by the French government.
+After an unsuccessful attempt to remain there, Alfassa and Richard returned to Paris in February 1915.
+After a number of years in Paris, Richard was posted to Japan and China as a trade commissioner.
+Alfassa and Richard left for Japan, never to return to Paris again.

-Mirra and Richard stayed in Japan and made acquaintances among the Indian community.
 Their time in Japan was relatively peaceful, and they spent the following four years there.
-On 24 April 1920 Mirra returned with Richard to Pondicherry accompanied by Dorothy Hodgson.
-Mirra moved to live near Sri Aurobindo in the guest house at Rue François Martin.
-Richard did not stay long in India; he spent a year travelling around North India returning to France and remarried in England after officially divorcing Mirra.
-After working a few years as a professor in the United States he died in 1968.
-On 24 November 1920 due to a storm and heavy rain, Sri Aurobindo asked Mirra and Dorothy Hodgson (later known as Dutta) to move into Sri Aurobindo's house, and she started living in the house along with other residents.
+In April 1920, however, Alfassa and Richard returned to Pondicherry.
+Alfassa moved to live near Sri Aurobindo in the guest house at Rue François Martin.
+Richard spent a year travelling around north India before returning to France.
+The couple later divorced.
+In November 1920, Alfassa to moved into Sri Aurobindo's house where she lived communally with other residents.